NiHoffmann/AndoidRobotCircleDetection/README.md

 # CircleDetectionAndroidPhone
 Runs a home brew version for detecting a red ball or any other object that is projected into a 2D filled red cricle (such as a red bottel cap) on an android phone.
-Is able to any number of red Circles in an Image, but this was written for the open roberta board v1.0 developed by fraunhofer institut and makes a robot follow a ball.
+Is able to detect any number of red Circles in an Image, but this was written for the open roberta board v1.0 developed by fraunhofer institut and makes a robot follow a ball.
 So only one circle that is determined to be the ball gets marked as the ball.
 Still works as stand alone object detection without the robot connected.
 Code written with Android Studio IDE.